Moduli of abelian covers of elliptic curves: Moduli spaces of abelian covers of curves

 In the genus-$0$ case, consider the quotient stack $[\overline{\mathcal{M}}_{0,2g+2}(B \mathbb{Z}/2\mathbb{Z})/\mathfrak{S}_{2g+2}]$ under the action of the symmetric group on the markings.
 The latter moduli stack parametrizes families of admissible hyperelliptic curves of genus $g$ and we call it $\overline{\mathcal{H}}_g$.
 Bogomolov and Katsylo proved that the coarse space of $\overline{\mathcal{H}}_g$ is rational (\cite{katsylo}, \cite{bogokat}).
 The integral Chow groups of the moduli stack of hyperelliptic curves are known from a work of Fulghesu and Viviani \cite{fulghesu}, which builds on previous results of Arsie and Vistoli \cite{arsievistoli}.
-The latter works compute in particular the whole integral Chow groups (respectively, Picard groups) of $\mathcal{M}_{0,n}(BG)$ when $G$ is finite and cyclic.
+The latter works compute in particular the whole integral Chow groups (respectively, Picard groups) of the uniform components\footnote{A cover is \emph{uniform} when it is totally ramified and with equal ramification at all points.} of $\mathcal{M}_{0,n}(BG)$ when $G$ is finite and cyclic.